gearglow/ReptiliaWithATwist/The List.md

 "I remember the wards fell, and those horrible Lestranges burst in -- and the Crouch boy!
 Barty Jr." Alice replied.

+"I remember lots of _Cruciatus_ curses, but not the pain," Frank added.

+"Looks like it worked, then," Remus said, shooting a look at Sirius.

+"They're amazing, aren't they?"
+Sirius grinned.
+"You're next, you know."

+Remus' eyes widened.
+"They can _do_ that?"

+"Hey!"
+Alice cut in.
+"Can _someone_ explain just what is going on, already?"

+Sirius and Remus shared a sheepish look.
+"Right, sorry," Remus said.
+"Long story short, 13 years and -- a month, give or take -- ago, the Lestranges and Barty, Jr. tortured you two into oblivion.
+You've been in the Dai Llewellyn ward at St. Mungo's ever since, until last night."
+He sighed.
+"And now the story gets... complicated."

+Sirius patted him on the leg.
+"Now it gets _good,_ Moony."

+"Well... that's debatable."
+Remus retorted.
+"Most of the '80s were pretty much purgatory for all of us."

+"Point," Sirius acknowledged.
+"It was really only four years ago when things got... _complicated._" He waggled his eyebrows at Remus, who snorted and punched him lightly on the bicep.